Skip to Content

 But what about other countries such as the UK, Europe, Canada, and worldwide?

 In contrast to the AKC, English and Canadian Kennel Clubs and the FCI accept cream-colored dogs that otherwise fit the standard of Golden Retrievers.
-Do you want to know more about the different types of Goldens?
-Check out this article, Golden Retriever Types: 3 Breed Variations (With Pictures!).

-Golden Retriever With White Chest Markings
+Golden Retriever With White Chest Markings sitting on a plain floor

-Can Purebred Golden Retrievers Be White?
+Can Purebred Golden Retrievers Be All White?

 Purebred Golden Retrievers cannot be white because the genes required to produce an entirely white coat are absent from the Golden Retriever bloodline.
-Although some dogs may be very light in color, they are not actually white.
-The color white doesn’t genetically appear in the breed.

 The confusion lies with the English Golden Retriever, not the American variety.
 English Golden Retrievers are a very pale shade of gold or cream color, almost having the appearance of white, whereas American Golden Retrievers are generally darker.